 Melanie is the owner and principal researcher of Lo Schiavo Genealogica.
-She is a board-certified professional genealogist specializing in Italian research and Italian-American dual citizenship.
+She is a board-certified professional genealogist specializing in Italian genealogy and reclaiming Italian citizenship via jure sanguinis.

 Michele joined the team in 2010 and has extensive experience in researching all types of Italian records.
 He manages our Italian office and handles the majority of the onsite research in Italy.
 Michele maintains a type of certification that allows him access to certain types of parish collections only available to professional scholars and those with this certification.
 This can be a valuable asset to our clients, as it often enables us to accomplish more for our clients then other research firms.
 Michele works exclusively with Lo Schiavo Genealogica and can communicate in several different languages.

 Lo Schiavo Genealogica also uses subcontractors around the world to access some of the more unusual archives, help manage a client’s project expenses and enable research projects to move along more quickly.
 These researchers are chosen from lists of professional researchers maintained by such organizations as the Association of Professional Genealogists, the Board for Certification of Genealogists, and the Council for the Advancement of Forensic Genealogy.